Kharec/ansible-aws-wordpress/README.md

 	Nothing -> create a lightsail instance -> create a DNS a record for the future wordpress

-You will only need to manually install Python on it, in order to permit Ansible to access it.

 Then, it will :

 	Install PHP/Apache/MySQL/LetsEncrypt/memcached